jkeane13/quick-timer/c_version/Readme.md

-# C version on timer
+# C version of quick timer

 ## Current Features
-- Prompts for seconds and does a silent countdown
+- Prompts for seconds, then sounds out an alarm when the timer is done

 ## Future planned features
-- Alarm Noise
+- Alarm Noise for Windows
 - Timer argument based on hours minutes and seconds, sequentially separated with spaces
 - Start a timer by clock finish time (eg. 4:30)